Support for Research and Practice

 - Collaborative proposals may include current graduate students in any program, any year, with no limit on the group size.
 One student must act as the primary contact, who will receive the grant check and will be responsible for managing project funds.

-- Curriculum Vitæ (CV) or Résumé: No more than 2 pages (per person).
-Everyone in a collaborative proposal must submit a cv/résumé.
+- Curriculum Vitæ (CV) or résumé: No more than 2 pages per person.
+Everyone in a collaborative proposal must submit a CV/résumé.

-*The Post-Grant Report (maximum 500 words) is due January 21, 2025 must include:
+Post-Grant Report due: January 21, 2027 must include:

 - A summary of grant activity including travel, research, and work successfully completed.

-- How you imagine the work completed for this grant will inform your future research or projects
+- How you imagine the work completed for this grant will inform your future research or projects.

-- Your response to expected and/or unanticipated challenges
+- Your response to expected and/or unanticipated challenges.

 - Description and explanation of any significant changes from the original proposed project/research or budget